 I struggled through the forest, angry red lines obscuring my vision, the rain soaking my skin.
 My head throbbed, I was drenched with sweat.
 Blood sloshed in my boot, I fell to my knees for the hundredth time and continued to crawl.
 Darkness was coming, was I to die in this lonely jungle?
 Up ahead, I could just make out a faint light, was it even real or was my fever-addled mind playing tricks on me?
 With one last surge of energy I pushed myself forwards, struggling through a bamboo door appearing out of the mist and collapsing, it was my first near death experience whilst backpacking.
-It was not to be my last.

 Most backpackers hitting the road are so excited about having crazy adventures that they tend to forget about one of the essentials of any trip abroad; backpacker travel insurance…

 What you need to remember is that backpacker insurance is a lot more than just medical protection.
 Insurance covers you when you drop your rucksack down a cliff, your flight is cancelled, you spend two weeks in a Latin American hospital or you are robbed in Delhi.
 Don’t think any of that is likely?
 All of it has happened to me.
 And I am not the only one.

 Insurance is the single most important thing which you should invest in and for the small amount of money it costs per day, usually around the $1 mark, you would be stupid not to get it.
 When my leg got infected in Costa Rica, I racked up medical bills of over $10,000 and if it hadn’t been for my backpacker travel insurance I really do not know what I would have done.